 The Evans Family Fellowship supports research and travel for graduate work in humanitarian engineering through the generous donation from Dick and Gretchen Evans.
 This dedicated support is for graduate students to gain first-hand experience, disseminate research results, or access unique educational opportunities.
 This work enriches our OSU campus environment by enhancing linkages and exposure to humanitarian engineering through active engagement of the fellows in sharing their experiences with others.

 Stories about the experiences of our students and fellows can be found on the OSU Humanitarian Engineering Student Blog.
+And a list of current graduate students in mechanical engineering and their bios is also available.

 Rachel is an MS student in civil engineering.
 Her research focuses on soil instability during earthquakes and tsunamis.
 In particular, she focuses on how critical buildings and infrastructure respond during natural hazards, with the goal of increasing community resilience in seismically active areas worldwide.
 She also has an interest in engineering education and has been involved in the development and implementation of visual demonstration models into the classroom.
 The Evans Fellowship enables Rachel to accompany her adviser to Nepal for capacity-building, education and research in earthquake engineering.